-Liam Hemsworth Makes His Split With Miley Cyrus Official; Refuses To Make Any Comments
+Liam Hemsworth Makes Split With Miley Cyrus Official; Refuses To Comment

 Peace and Love." - (sic)

 Neither Liam, nor Miley have stated the reason for their separation.
-While, the actress implied through her post that it's a patrt of her evolution.
-Her spokesperson stated, "Liam and Miley have agreed to separate at this time.
+While, the actress implied through her post that it's a part of her evolution, her spokesperson stated, "Liam and Miley have agreed to separate at this time.
 Ever-evolving, changing as partners and individuals, they have decided this is what's best while they both focus on themselves and careers".